Understanding Obsessive-Compulsive Disorder -- the Basics

 What Causes OCD?

-People with OCD often sometimes have other psychological problems such as depression, eating disorders, substance abuse, personality disorder, attention-deficit disorder, or anxiety.
-They also may suffer from obsessively pulling out their hair (trichotillomania), preoccupation with their appearance (body dysmorphic disorder), and the belief that they have a medical illness (hypochondria).
+People with OCD sometimes have other psychological problems such as depression, eating disorders, substance abuse, personality disorder, attention-deficit/hyperactivity disorder (ADHD), or anxiety.
+They also may suffer from obsessively pulling out their hair (called trichotillomania), preoccupation with their appearance (body dysmorphic disorder), and the belief that they have a medical illness (hypochondria).
 These other problems can make OCD much more difficult to diagnose and treat.